MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 ## Copy OneLake path to the table

 Make sure you've selected the recently created table.
-In the **Table details** section, select **Copy path** to copy the OneLake path to your clipboard.
+In the **Table details** tile, select **Copy path** to copy the OneLake path to your clipboard.
 Save this in a text editor somewhere to use in a later step.

 :::image type="content" source="media/multivariate-anomaly-detection/copy-path.png" alt-text="Screenshot of copying the OneLake path.":::